Half-plane non-coexistence without FKG: Concluding remarks

+The resulting measure is $1$-dependent, and it is known that $H$ is almost surely a spanning tree (and in particular has a unique infinite cluster in the full plane).
+It follows that the same holds for the dual $H^*$. \end{example}

+With a view towards applications like the antiferromagnetic Ising model, one might hope to replace the $k$-dependence condition in Question~\ref{conj:k-dep} with the domain Markov property.

-In a different direction, Lemma~\ref{lemma:one_end_to_no_clust} seems potentially useful for extending our half-plane non-coexistence results to other models.
+In a different direction, Lemma~\ref{lemma:one_end_to_no_clust} seems potentially useful for extending half-plane non-coexistence results to other models.
 One that comes to mind is the arboreal gas, whose dual is Bernoulli percolation conditioned to be connected.
 The only known proofs of non-percolation for the arboreal gas in the full plane rely on the complicated supersymmetry methods of \cite{Bauerschmidt2021PlaneForest}.
 There is a non-supersymmetric proof \cite{halberstam2024uniqueness} that any infinite cluster must be unique and $1$-ended (of course there is no such cluster by \cite{Bauerschmidt2021PlaneForest}), and this can be used as input to \Cref{thm:main2} for further supersymmetry-free results.
 Another promising topic for future work in this direction is the edge-weighted planar odd graph.
 It would also be natural to try to relax the conditions of Lemma~\ref{lemma:one_end_to_no_clust}. \begin{question} Is it true that any translation-invariant, $k$-dependent percolation measure on $\Z^2$ with single edge marginals in $(0,1)$ almost surely has at most $1$ infinite cluster? \end{question} The work \cite[Theorem 0.0]{liggett1997domination} provides some $0<p(k)<1$ such that if the edge marginals are larger than $p(k)$, then the process dominates Bernoulli percolation at $p=0.51$, whence uniqueness follows.

 Finally, we revisit the hypothesis in \Cref{thm:main2} that $\mu$ almost surely has only finitely many infinite clusters in the full plane.
-This hypothesis is certainly necessary for half-plane non-coexistence.
-Indeed, for the simple example of the measure $\mu$ which deterministically has all vertical edges open and all horizontal edges closed, infinitely many infinite clusters survive in both $\mu_{\hp}$ and $ \mu^*_{\hp}$.
-We conjecture that this behavior occurs for every measure $\mu$ that almost surely has infinitely many infinite clusters.
+This hypothesis is certainly necessary for half-plane non-coexistence, since for the simple example of the measure $\mu$ which deterministically has all vertical edges open and all horizontal edges closed, infinitely many infinite clusters survive in both $\mu_{\hp}$ and $ \mu^*_{\hp}$.
+At the same time, the following example, which we found using ChatGPT 5.5 Pro, shows that it is possible for $\mu$ to almost surely have infinitely many infinite clusters and for $\mu_{\hp}$ and $ \mu^*_{\hp}$ to almost surely have only finite clusters.
+A sample from the measure is shown in \Cref{fig:full_plane_examples}.